samuelebortolotti/neural-prnu-extractor/README.rst

 ACKNOWLEDGEMENTS
 ================

-Some of the code is based on code by Yiqi Yan yanyiqinwpu@gmail.cot
+Some of the code is based on code by Yiqi Yan yanyiqinwpu@gmail.com